softwaregroup-bg/ut-run/README.md

                     })
                 },
                 result: (result, assert) => {
-                    return assert; // do some assertions
+                    return assert; // do some assertions for bus.method.name2 }
-                }
             }])
             .then(() => {